mikaelacaron/iOS-Collab-and-Code/README.md

 3. Write a function with a trailing closure

 ## iOS Challenges
 These challenges are to be completed <b>in order</b>.
 Each one builds off of each other.
+Here are some [tutorials](https://www.youtube.com/playlist?list=PLMRqhzcHGw1ZkH8RuznGMS0NZs0jWQQ5a)
 ## Easy
 1. Create the UI shown below.
 The top is a label, the middle is a label, and the bottom is a button.
 2. Create an array, called <span style="font-family: Courier New">rpsChoices</span>, with 3 strings in it.
 The elements of the array are the 3 emojis, rock, paper, and scissors.
 Create a variable called <span style="font-family: Courier New">randomNumber1</span> and set it equal to 0.